-- Since the BRICS+'s challenge to the liberal international order has to do more with various particular issues than with an attempt to upend the norms that underpin the global order, the G7 should negotiate these issues in a step-by-step approach with the BRICS+ - The G7 should accept the challenge presented by BRICS+ and establish the groundwork for a long-lasting dialogue with both the BRICS bloc and its individual member states - The BRICS+ expansion requires a great deal of openness on the part of the G7 to discuss and negotiate the pending issues of representation in the international financial organizations and the definition of positions regarding climate policy - The G7 countries are being challenged to come up with new, competitive concepts for development finance and cooperation that present a visible difference to China's offers of less conditional financial assistance - With regard to the BRICS+ members' strategy of multialignment and forum shopping, the G7 should provide integral responses to the demands presented in order to avoid a situation of diffuse challenges voiced in different international fora with various particular issues than with the norms that underpin the global order.
+- Since the BRICS+'s challenge to the liberal international order has to do more with various particular issues than with an attempt to upend the norms that underpin the global order, the G7 should negotiate these issues in a step-by-step approach with the BRICS+ - The G7 should accept the challenge presented by BRICS+ and establish the groundwork for a long-lasting dialogue with both the BRICS bloc and its individual member states - The BRICS+ expansion requires a great deal of openness on the part of the G7 to discuss and negotiate the pending issues of representation in the international financial organizations and the definition of positions regarding climate policy - The G7 countries are being challenged to come up with new, competitive concepts for development finance and cooperation that present a visible difference to China's offers of less conditional financial assistance - With regard to the BRICS+ members' strategy of multialignment and forum shopping, the G7 should provide integral responses to the demands presented in order to avoid a situation of diffuse challenges voiced in different international fora is a Professor of Political Science at the Institute for Latin American Studies of Freie Universität Berlin.
+From June 2004 to June 2023 he was Deputy Director of the German Institute for International and Security Affairs/SWP in Berlin. with the norms that underpin the global order.
 Western countries have been criticized for not being able to control crises and wars and contain damage to other countries.
 Added to this is the accusation that sanctions, and unilateral and protectionist measures, restrict their economic development opportunities.
-The addressees of these demands are the industrialized countries (G7), which are accused of failing to meet the needs of the Global
+The addressees of these demands are the industrialized countries (G7), which are accused of failing to meet the needs of the Global South, not least because the multilateral financial organizations they control, such as the World Bank and the International Monetary Fund, as well as the World Trade Organization (WTO), are tailored to the interests of the developed nations.

 BRICS+ is emerging as a new player on the global political stage that is emphatically calling for changes to the international economic order.
-While a common front of emerging economies and developing countries is showing major assertiveness in international politics, the nature of the BRICS+'s contention regarding the liberal international order (LIO) lies more
+While a common front of emerging economies and developing countries is showing major assertiveness in international politics, the nature of the BRICS+'s contention regarding the liberal international order (LIO) lies more with various particular issues than